The Evolution of Domestic Thrillers

 While single-narrator thrillers still work, readers increasingly appreciate multiple perspectives that allow them to see how different characters perceive the same events.
 This approach also lets you play with dramatic irony—showing readers something a character doesn't know yet.

-The aftermath, where the beginning of the story is immediately after a significant event and the plot involves reconstructing what led to it or,
+The aftermath, where the beginning of the story is immediately after a significant event, and the plot involves reconstructing what led to it.

 In domestic thrillers, houses, neighborhoods, and communities aren't just backdrops—they're integral to the story's psychological landscape.
 The creak in the stairs, the nosy neighbor across the street, the hidden crawlspace, the shared wall with the adjoining apartment—all become elements in the psychological chess game your characters are playing.

-Let's talk about what not to do—the issues that most commonly sink potentially good domestic thrillers.
+Let’s talk about what not to do—the issues that commonly sink potentially good domestic thrillers.

 Your plot twists need to emerge organically from character choices and established circumstances.
 If your resolution depends on unlikely coincidences or characters suddenly acting against their established nature, readers will call foul.